 In a small saucepan, whisk together the water and all-purpose flour.
 Cook over medium heat, whisking constantly, for 4-5 minutes until the mixture is a paste-like slurry.
 Scrape it into a bowl and set it aside until ready to use.

-In a stand mixer bowl, combine the flour, sugar, pumpkin spice, yeast, and salt until combined.
-Add the cream, milk, pumpkin, egg, and tangzhong to the bowl.
+In a stand mixer bowl, combine the flour, sugar, yeast, and salt until combined.
+Add the cream, pumpkin, egg, and tangzhong to the bowl.
 Knead on low speed with the dough hook until it forms a rough dough ball.

 With the mixer running on low, add the softened butter 1/2 tablespoon at a time, letting it fully incorporate before adding more.
 Continue kneading for another 8-10 minutes or until the dough looks smooth and elastic.